SanderMertens/flecs/docs/Manual.md

 ECS_PREFAB(world, prefab, Position, Velocity);
 ```

-To instantiate a prefab, an application can use the `IsA` relation:
+To instantiate a prefab, an application can use the `IsA` relationship:

 ```c
 ecs_entity_t e = ecs_new_w_pair(world, (IsA, prefab));